Spider-Man: Life Story: Chapter Five: Civic Engagement (The 2000s)

 In 2006, Ben is murdered by Morlun amidst the civil war going on between heroes that resulted from Tony Stark's Superhuman Registration Act.
 Claire encourages Peter to return to New York as Spider-Man to battle the vampire and stop Stark from taking over his company.
 After Peter reveals the truth about himself and Ben to Betty Brant and allows the Daily Bugle to run the story, Tony confronts him at Parker Industries and attacks him with the U.S. Avengers after he refuses to register.
-He is assisted by Captain America and other unregistered heroes, giving him time to don one of his new Spider-Man armors that allows him defeat the U.S. Avengers by exposing a failsafe that Tony put in their armors.
+He is assisted by Captain America and other unregistered heroes, giving him time to don one of his new Spider-Man armors that allows him to defeat the U.S. Avengers by exposing a failsafe that Tony put in their armors.
 Spider-Man joins the Anti-Registration Avengers to follow his daughter's advice on leaving the world a better place for future generations.
 During Peter's fight with Tony, Morlun attacks the Parker residence in Oregon.
 Benjamin figures out that the vampire is vulnerable when he's feeding on someone, so he uses himself as bait to allow Claire the chance to kill the vampire on a splintered piece of wood.
 Benjamin survives the ordeal but is crippled for life.